For the People Act: Continued blockage in the Senate

-Much attention has been paid to Senator Joe Manchin's position on H.R.1 and, relatedly, the filibuster.
-As the most conservative Senate Democrat, Manchin would need to support filibuster reform in order for H.R.1 to pass over unified Republican opposition.
-He vehemently opposes abolishing the filibuster, citing a desire for bipartisanship, but implied he was open to the idea of restoring the filibuster to its "popular imagination" where, in order to sustain a filibuster, senators must actually keep speaking on the Senate floor to extend debate and keep the bill open.
+Much attention was paid to Senator Joe Manchin's position on H.R.
+1 and, relatedly, the filibuster.
+As the most conservative Senate Democrat, Manchin would have need to support filibuster reform in order for H.R.
+1 to pass over unified Republican opposition.
+He vehemently opposed abolishing the filibuster, citing a desire for bipartisanship, but implied he was open to the idea of restoring the filibuster to its "popular imagination" where, in order to sustain a filibuster, senators must actually keep speaking on the Senate floor to extend debate and keep the bill open.
 Speaking to Axios's Mike Allen, Manchin said that "there should be pain to a filibuster" for those carrying it out, but later clarified that he does not support changing the 60-vote threshold to pass legislation or specific carve-outs for certain legislation like voting rights bills, as some progressive groups advocate.
 Manchin later clarified his comments on making the filibuster more painful to use, writing in an op-ed that he would not vote to weaken it at all.

 Unsuccessful narrower proposal: Freedom to Vote Act

 In early June 2021, Manchin came out against the For the People Act, but later that month proposed a list of changes that, if adopted, would allow him to support the legislation.
 The compromise proposal, the Freedom to Vote Act (S. 2747), was formally introduced by Manchin, Amy Klobuchar, and other Democratic senators on September 14, 2021.
 It kept many parts of the original bill (including automatic voter registration for eligible citizens, making Election Day a holiday, creating a minimum 15-day early voting period for federal elections, and a prohibition on partisan gerrymandering), but added several voter ID requirements and dropped several other provisions in the original bill, such as a requirement for states to offer no-excuse mail-in voting and same-day voter registration.
 A Brennan Center for Justice research report said that the narrowed bill "contains the vast majority of the most critical provisions that were in the For the People Act, although it does also reflect some important concessions that were needed to achieve unity among Senate Democrats."

 Manchin's proposed compromise was largely backed by Democrats and allies, including prominent figures such as voting rights advocate Stacey Abrams, Senator Bernie Sanders, and former President Barack Obama, but Senate Republicans rejected it.
 On June 22, 2021, Republicans blocked debate on the bill: a motion to proceed failed on a 50-50 party-line vote, ten votes short of the 60-vote supermajority required to move forward.

 Democrats attempted to pass the Freedom to Vote Act again on January 19, 2022, as part of a combined bill (H.R.
-5746) with the John Lewis Voting Rights Act, but again failed to invoke cloture after a 50-50 party-line vote.
+5746) with the John Lewis Voting Rights Act, but again failed to invoke cloture after a 50–50 party-line vote.
 They then attempted to change Senate rules to exempt both bills from the filibuster, but Senators Manchin and Kyrsten Sinema joined Senate Republicans in voting against the change.